AidenStripes/rest-api-react/README.md

 # RestAPIfrontendReact

-to run the app use commands yarn then yarn dev
+to run the app use commands:
+yarn
+yarn dev